 When you sign up to Evernote, the first thing they do is send you an email to download the product.
 This email works because it continues the conversation that started when a user visited the website and signed up, to now asking them to download that product.
 Is the email effective?
 Definitely!
-As according to Evernote, they have more than 150 million users as of July 2015.
+It's helped Evernote generate more than 200 million users!

 How to implement: If someone signs up to your product, send an email to continue the conversation.
 Whether the new user has to install, download or login, make the focus of the email clear, and use only one to call to action (like Evernote does).

 When to send: Each time you get a new user

 If you download a piece of content, or complete an action on a website, a thank you email is a great way to connect with your audience.
 At Unbounce, they send you a thank you email when you download a piece of content – in this case, a white paper.
 What works well for Unbounce is the email is sent in plain text, rather than a HTML designed email template.
 It looks authentic and feels genuine, which makes the reader feel valued.

 How to implement: You can send this type of email out through an auto-responder – when visitor does this, we do that – or you can send it manually.
 Start by thanking the reader, and if possible, include a direct link to the content, so they can access it immediately.
 In addition to the thank you, you can also provide links to your resource page and a link to your product page (just like Unbounce do).